r4ch45/charterful/notebooks/markdown/2-how-efficient-are-gas-fired-powerstations.md

 plt.show()
 ```

-    WARNING:matplotlib.legend:No handles with labels found to put in legend.
+    No handles with labels found to put in legend.